Equipment talks. Flynn listens.

 From sub-sea to deep space, telemetry talks.
 Vibration.
 Current.
 Temperature.
 Pressure.
 Flow.
 Timing.
 Every rotating asset, every fluid system, every electrical bus, every thermal envelope emits signal continuously.
 A modern industrial site instruments ten thousand sensor channels, each emitting hundreds to thousands of samples per second.

-The listener almost never is
+The listener is missing

 - Trust cannot be outsourced.
 Decisions affecting safety, compliance, or product integrity must be auditable and reproducible.